drackaitis/reddit-stories/README.md

 The purpose of this app was to allow me to learn React and Redux for creating single-page applications and is closely tied to something I like to do, which is reading Reddit stories.

-Last changed made in 2022.
+Last changes made in 2022.

 ## Getting started